 2012-13: Ramsey was the fourth-leading scorer for Minnetonka in his junior season despite missing three games for the Skippers.
 He scored 9 goals with 18 assists and was +23 with 6 penalty minutes in 24 games.
 Ramsey skated for Team Northwest in the UMEHL along with Minnetonka teammate Tommy Vannelli (STL) — a senior defenseman for the Skippers and a Minnesota recruit.
 Minnetonka finished 19-7-1; losing to Wayzata 5-1 in the Section 6AA semifinals.

 2013-14: Ramsey left Minnesota — foregoing his senior year of high school hockey — to skate for the Penticton Vees in the Junior A British Columbia Hockey League.
-In November he committed to playing college hockey at Minnesota in either 2014-15 or 2015-16.
-Ramsey played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 151st amongst North American skaters in Central Scouting's mid-term rankings prior to the 2014 NHL Draft.
+In November he committed to playing college hockey at Minnesota in 2015-16.
+In 57 games for the Vees he scored 9 goals with 16 assists and had 27 penalty minutes.
+Penticton finished first in the Interior Division and reached the second round in the playoffs.
+Ramsey scored 1 goal with 7 assists in 11 playoff games.
+He played in the 2013 USA Hockey/CCCM All-American Prospects game.
+Ramsey was ranked 181st amongst North American skaters in the Central Scouting final rankings and was selected by Chicago in the seventh round (208th overall) in the 2014 NHL Draft